HDCP/Android_device_samsung_star2qlte/README.md

-# Device Tree for Samsung Galaxy S9+ (star2qltechn)
+# Device Tree for Samsung Galaxy S9+ (star2qlte)

-The Samsung Galaxy S9+ (codenamed "star2qltechn") is a top of the line device from Samsung.
+The Samsung Galaxy S9+ (codenamed "star2qlte") is a top of the line device from Samsung.
 It was announced in February 2018 and was released in March 2018.

-This is a bringup of Nyoutaaa's tree, from dotOS to Lineage, to allow building that rom for the star2qltechn and star2qlte.
+This is a bringup of Nyoutaaa's tree, from dotOS to Lineage, to allow building that rom for the star2qlte.
 ## Device specifications

 | Feature                 | Specification                                                   |